 Domestic abuse can happen to anyone, whatever your age, background, gender, religion, sexuality, ethnicity or disability.
 Around 1 in 3 women are affected by domestic abuse when they are pregnant.

 Domestic violence can be physical, sexual, emotional, psychological or financial.
 Some abuse starts when women become pregnant.
 Other times the abuse gets worse during or after pregnancy.

 There are professionals you can talk to if you are thinking about having a family but are being abused.
-Nobody will judge you or tell you what to do, it’s just important that you get support (listed below).
+Nobody will judge you or tell you what to do, it’s just important that you get support.

-When should I get help about my mental health?
+When should I seek help about my mental health?